 As the 90s ended Bjork took a break from the big techno beats and in 2001 released Vespertine – an album with themes of hibernation, introspection and purity.
 All the sounds chosen for the record reflect the delicacy of the subject matter.
 There’s ample music boxes, harps, choirs and even the crunching sound of snow underfoot used as a back beat.
 Although her music is often packed with raw emotion, Bjork is also a master a creating incredibly uplifting hymns to human perseverance and Undo is one euphoric example.

 “It’s not meant to be a strife, it’s not meant to be a struggle uphill.
 You’re trying too hard.
 Give yourself in.
 Surrender…Undo”

 4. Wanderlust (2007)

 Opposite both in style and sound to her previous releases Medula and Vespertine, Volta is loud, riotous and almost tribal.
 In it Bjork is focusing more on global issues such as climate change and terrorism.
-She collaborates with producer Timbaland on what would later be dubbed her ‘hip hop album’.
+She collaborated with producer Timbaland on what would later be dubbed her ‘hip hop album’.
 As well as elements of hip hop Bjork uses brass musicians throughout, putting together an all female fourteen piece ensemble and performs duets with Antony Hegarty.
-Volta is not as revered as some of Bjork’s output, but nevertheless it packs a punch and, again, ahead of its time, Wanderlust chronicles Bjork‘s need to ever-change and reinvent herself.
+Volta is not as revered as some of Bjork’s output, but nevertheless it packs a punch and, again, was ahead of its time.
+Wanderlust chronicles Bjork‘s need to ever-change and reinvent herself.